ShayanPersonal/website-source/content/project/hebbian.md

 title = "Hebbian Pruning"

 # Project summary to display on homepage.
-summary = "A experiment with combining hebbian learning and deep learning."
+summary = "An experiment with combining hebbian learning and deep learning."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "hebb.gif"